-Marx's critico-analytical genius saw in the practical measures of the Commune the turning-point which the opportunists fear and do not want to recognize because of their cowardice, because they the anarchists do not want to see, either because they are in a burry or because they do not understand at all the conditions of great social changes.
-"We must not even think of destroying the old state machine; how can we do without ministries and with philistinism and who, at bottom, not only does not believe in revolution, in the creative power of revolution, but lives in mortal dread of it (like our Mensheviks and Socialist-Revolutionaries).
+Marx's critico-analytical genius saw in the practical measures of the Commune the turning-point which the opportunists fear and do not want to recognize because of their cowardice, because they do not want to break irrevocably with the bourgeoisie, and which the anarchists do not want to see, either because they are in a furry or because they do not understand at all the conditions of great social changes.
+"We must not even think of destroying the olficials?" argues the opportunist, who is completely saturated officials?" argues the opportunist, who is completely saturated revolution, in the creative power of revolution, but lives in mortal dread of it (like our Mensheviks and Socialist-Revolutionaries).

-"We must think only of destroying the old state machine; it is no use probing into the concrete lessons of earlier proletarian revolutions and analyzing what to put in the place of what has stating his case against the anarchists: After overthrowing the yoke of the capitalists, should the workers "lay down their arms", or use them against the capitalists in order to crush their resistance?
-But what is the systematic use of arms by one class against another if not a "transient form" of state?
+"We must think only of destroying the old state machine; it is no use probing into the concrete lessons of earlier proletarian revolutions and analyzing what to put in the place of what has

-^{} The original article was Karl Marx, "Lindifferenza in materia politica", Almanacco Republicano per l'anno 1874.
+$^{\ast}$ The original article was Karl Marx, "Lindifferenza in materia politica", Almanacco Republicano per l'anno 1874.